 We have a focus on health physically, spiritually, and mentally.
 We strive for a healthy community through our Women's Ministry, Mercy Program, and Malaria Testing/Treatments.
-Our focus of health is not only on the women, but on the entire family unit and community.
+Our focus on health is not only on the women, but on the entire family unit and community.
 When health is present, growth can happen.

 PROGRAMS & PROJECTS

 Community through fellowship and intentional relationship is a core value of our faith.
 The Women of Pader Uganda is partnered with Pader Community Church to ensure that the spiritual needs of our women and the community we serve are being met.
 Many women lead and attend small groups weekly.
-Each small group is given a "Proclaimer," a device that reads the New Testament aloud in Acholi, the womens' tribe language.
+Each small group is given a Proclaimer, a device that reads the New Testament aloud in Acholi, the women's tribe language.

 The Bead Project

-We offer business trainings taught according to the economic needs of Pader for women interested in opening their own business.
+We offer business trainings taught according to the economic needs of Pader for women interested in opening their own businesses.
 Each woman has an opportunity to think through and create a business plan with the help of a coach.

-For women who have gone through our business training program with qualifying business plans, we have micro-loan opportunities so that they can see their business dreams become reality.
+For women who have gone through our business training program with qualifying business plans, we have micro-loan opportunities so that they can see their business dreams become a reality.
 We have had fifty women go on to open their own businesses through this program.